-M\'oricz and Siddiqi \cite{Mor} investigate the approximation properties of some special N\"orlund means of Walsh-Fourier series of $L_{p}$ functions in norm.
+M\'oricz and Siddiqi \cite{Mor} investigate approximation properties of some special N\"orlund means of Walsh-Fourier series of $L_{p}$ functions in norm.
 Similar results for the two-dimensional case can be found in Nagy \cite{nagy,n}, Nagy and Tephnadze \cite{NT1,NT2,NT3,NT4}.
-Approximation properties of general summability methods can be found in \cite{BPTW,BT2,BN,BNT,BPTW,MPT} (see also \cite{GT1,GT2}).
+Approximation properties of some general summability methods can be found in \cite{BPTW,BT2,BN,BNT,BPTW,MPT} (see also \cite{GT1,GT2}).
 Fridli, Manchanda and Siddiqi \cite{FMS} improved and extended results of M\'oricz and Siddiqi \cite{Mor} to Martingale Hardy spaces.
-Almost everywhere convergence of N\"orlund means of Vilenkin-Fourier series with monotone coefficients of integrable functions can be found in \cite{PTW}.
+The almost everywhere convergence of N\"orlund means of Vilenkin-Fourier series with monotone coefficients of integrable functions was proved in \cite{PTW}.

 In this paper we derive convergence of N\"orlund means of Vilenkin-Fourier series with monotone coefficients of integrable functions in Lebesgue and Vilinkin-Lebesgue points.